Notify me

 Green: Nature and Renewal: Green is associated with nature, renewal, and freshness.
 Green watches can convey a sense of vitality and are often chosen for a unique and distinctive appearance.

-Yellow and Orange: Vibrancy and Energy: Yellow and orange are lively and energetic colors that add vibrancy to a watch design.
+Yellow and Orange: Vibrancy and Energy: Yellow and orange are lively and energetic colours that add vibrancy to a watch design.
 They are often used for sporty and casual watches, expressing a sense of energy and fun.

 Rise of Gold in Watches: